-All Things Media Ltd (ATM), owners of the EI Live! show is committed to protecting your privacy and complies with the principles of the relevant data protection regulations.
+All Things Media Ltd (ATM), owners of the EI Live! show are committed to protecting your privacy and complies with the principles of the relevant data protection regulations.
 This privacy notice explains in detail how we will store and handle that personal data, how we keep it safe, and how you can exercise your privacy rights.

 About EI Live! and your personal data

-By using our services, you are agreeing to this Notice.
+By using our services, you are agreeing to this notice.

-Any questions regarding this Notice and our privacy practices should be sent by email to email@example.com or by writing to us at All Things Media Ltd, suite 14, Kent Space, 6-8 Revenge Road, Lordswood, Kent ME5 8UD Alternatively, you can telephone +44 (0)1634 673163
+Any questions regarding this notice and our privacy practices should be sent by email to email@example.com or by writing to us at All Things Media Ltd, suite 14, Kent Space, 6-8 Revenge Road, Lordswood, Kent ME5 8UD Alternatively, you can telephone +44 (0)1634 673163

 We have appointed a Data Protection Manager and you can address your data protection requests, questions or comments to that person, via firstname.lastname@example.org.
 Our manager is not a Data Protection Officer for the purposes of UK data protection law.
 We have considered whether we are required to have a Data Protection Officer, and we have concluded that it is not required.